CoderShubham2000/CoderShubham2000/README.md

 <h3 align="center">Community Specialist at Unacademy (CodeChef)</h3>
 <h5 align="center">President at GeeksforGeeks SNU Chapter.
 Leader at HackClub SNU and Moz://a Kolkata</h5>

-Currently a 2nd Position holder in MLH: Local Hack Day!

 I am a highly motivated, passionate, and determined Computer Science student at Sister Nivedita University.
 I have proven skills and adaptability gained through the events and work placements in various organizations.
 I am looking forward to getting a work placement  to enhance my skills and value to the organization & myself.

 ### I am a Leader, Engineer, Cybersecurity Analyst and a Web Developer!